geoserver/geoserver-cloud/docs/index.md

 # Project Status

-Version `1.4.0` has been released against a slightly customized GeoServer `2.24.0` with some important fixes to allow starting up several GeoServer instances from an empty directory or database.
+Version `1.5.0` has been released against a slightly customized GeoServer `2.24.0` with some important fixes to allow starting up several GeoServer instances from an empty directory or database.
 We will make sure to contribute those fixes upstream before the final release.

-Project is being deployed in production since `v0.1.0`.

 [Camptocamp](https://camptocamp.com/), as the original author, is in process of donating the project to OsGeo/Geoserver.